GeekyGhost/Quantum-Canvas/README.md

 This is a work in progress, it's a for fun project.
+MP4 export fixed

 # 🌌 Quantum Canvas Ultimate — Universal Physics & Music Engine v5.0